vikram7/rails-api-and-highcharts-tutorial/04-rails-api-highcharts.md

 ![alt](http://i.imgur.com/DA0gD25.png)

 Nice!
 Right now we're just comparing user with `id` of 1 and user with id of `2` but later on we could make our Javascript more dynamic by allowing us to enter in which users we want to compare.
+We still have some work to do (like cleaning up our controller to deal with non-existent users and users who don't share beers), but for now, we're in a good place.

 Thanks for going through this tutorial!
-Hope it sheds some light on the power of Highcharts, Javascript and Rails APIs.
+I hope it sheds some light on the power of Rails APIs and how we can take advantage of Highcharts and Javascript to make some simple but powerful data visualizations.